tqhuy2018/Casper-ObjectiveC-sdk/README.md

 - Choose correct path to private key to sign for the deploy hash in put deploy function.

-## Sample project using the Casper ObjectiveC SDK
+## Usage how to: A sample project using the Casper ObjectiveC SDK

-Please refer to this address for a sample of 1 ObjectiveC project that call the Casper ObjectiveC SDK.
+Please refer to this address for a sample of 1 ObjectiveC project that calls the Casper ObjectiveC SDK.

-In this project, some RPC calls are written.
+In this project, some RPC calls are written: "chain_get_state_root_hash", "info_get_peers" and "account_put_deploy"

 https://github.com/hienbui9999/SampleCallToCasperObjectiveCSDK